 Meaty and aromatic, with so much flavor in every bite, this is the Mushrooms on Toast recipe that is going to have you jumping out of bed excited for breakfast.
 Great for a special occasion or a long lazy Sunday brunch (breakfast in bed anyone?).

-I mean they will still be delicious, but you really want that little bit of crisp on the edge.
+I mean they will still be delicious, but you really want that little bit of crispiness on the edge.

 Use a Mandolin